AyushmanJena/ObsidianBackup/R tutorial notes.md

 We went from 2d to 1d data but maintained the most important information in the dataset.

+prcomp() -> principal component analysis : calculates the principal component which are those variables that account for the most variations in the dataset

 ```r
 # File:    R01_6_2_PrincipalComponents.R
 # Course:  R01: R: An introduction